 The U.S.-Mexican War

-Students look at a print entitled “Mexican News,” and write an imaginary headline for a newspaper.
+Students look at a print entitled “Mexican News,” and write a headline for a newspaper.
 Then they watch a video about the causes of the U.S.-Mexican War and take notes in a graphic organizer.
 Next they analyze the outcomes of the war for both the United States and Mexico.
 Finally they compare maps of the United States in 1848 and 1850 to examine the change in Texas borders, and they draw an outline of Texas today.

 This learning experience is designed for device-enabled classrooms.
 The teacher guides the lesson, and students use embedded resources, social media skills, and critical thinking skills to actively participate.
 To get access to a free version of the complete lesson, sign up for an exploros account.